Selective decay for the rotating shallow-water equations with a structure-preserving discretization: Numerical results

 We define the discrete total energy $H$, namely the Hamiltonian, and the discrete potential enstrophy $ \mathcal{C} $:

-For each simulation, we first choose the dissipation coefficient, $\nu$, for the biharmonic dissipation, and then empirically choose $\theta$ for the Casimir dissipation term so that the dissipation of potential enstrophy is qualitatively similar.
+For each test case, we first choose the dissipation coefficient $\nu$ for the biharmonic dissipation simulation, and then empirically choose $\theta$ for the Casimir dissipation simulation so that the dissipation of potential enstrophy is qualitatively similar between these two models.